thufschmitt/tix-papers/synthesis.md

 formally proved to be sound.
-For instance, we could have designed a type system in which record field selections are statically ensured always to succeed, but this would have meant to reject nearly all programs that use dynamic labels (which are many); likewise, gradual typing is used to shunt the type system rather than to insert explicit casts that dynamically check the soundness of programs as @ST06 do: in that sense we completely adhere to the philosophy of Typed Racked that wants to annotate and document existing code but not modify (or, worse, reject) any of it.
+For instance, we could have designed a type system in which record field selections are statically ensured always to succeed, but this would have meant to reject nearly all programs that use dynamic labels (which are many); likewise, gradual typing is used to shunt out the type system rather than to insert explicit casts that dynamically check the soundness of programs as @ST06 do: in that sense we completely adhere to the philosophy of Typed Racked that wants to annotate and document existing code but not to modify (or, worse, reject) any of it.
 The implementation of this type system is the most important practical contribution of this work.
 To this and to the design of how practically integrate types in Nix we dedicated an important part of the time spent on this